Embedded Computing in Electromechanical Systems ME/EE 477 and MME 577

 Graduate student responsibilities

-Graduate students have three additional responsibilities: (1) perform a literature search to understand an aspect of each laboratory exercise in greater depth; (2) as part of the introduction to each laboratory report (should be about a page in the standard format), summarize your research, citing least three academic sources; and (3) at the end of the semester, present a detailed description of an application of embedded computing, focusing on the embedded computing aspect of the application.
+Graduate students have three additional responsibilities: (1) perform a literature search to understand an aspect of each laboratory exercise in greater depth; (2) as part of the introduction to each laboratory report (should be about a page in the standard format), summarize your research, citing least two academic sources; and (3) at the end of the semester, write a detailed research report on an application of embedded or real-time computing, focusing on the embedded or real-time computing aspect of the application.

 Laboratory policies

-A laboratory report will be due on Monday after the week it is due on the schedule.
+A laboratory report will be due on Friday of the week it appears on the schedule.
 These reports will be submitted via Moodle and must be in accordance with the requirements provided here.

 Laboratory procedures should be performed individually, although collaboration is encouraged.
 That is, discussions of how to accomplish aspects of the lab are great, but everyone should write their own code.